0xPolygon/polygon-docs/docs/pos/how-to/validator/validator-packages.md

     As validators, it’s mandatory to always have a check of the signer address.
 If the ETH balance reaches below 0.5 ETH then it should be refilled.
 Avoiding this will push out nodes from submitting checkpoint transactions.

-## Next Steps: Staking
+## Next steps: Staking

-Now that you have your sentry and validator nodes are health-checked, proceed to the [Staking](../operate-validator-node/validator-staking-operations.md) guide to start backing the network.
+Now that you have your sentry and validator nodes are health-checked, proceed to the [staking](../operate-validator-node/validator-staking-operations.md) guide to start backing the network.